LukeWlodarczyk/FeedbackApp/README.md

 # FeedbackApp

-Site is published at https://survey-feedbacky.herokuapp.com/
+Site is published at https://survey-feedbacky.herokuapp.com

+Card number in order to test Stripe: 4242 4242 4242 4242

 ## Technologies